amarismariano/tenpo-challenge/README.md

-# Rick and Morty Character Viewer
+# Rick and Morty Character and Location Viewer

-A web application built with React + TypeScript that allows you to explore and search for Rick and Morty characters.
+A web application built with React + TypeScript that allows you to explore and search for Rick and Morty characters and locations.
 This project was developed as part of a technical challenge, focusing on creating a modern, responsive, and user-friendly interface while implementing best practices in React development.

 ## 🎯 Challenge Requirements and Solutions